sin101/MemoryAPP/docs/USER_MANUAL.md

 Use the quick add box to type notes or drag files and images.
 Pasted screenshots are detected automatically.

 ## Navigating Decks
 Select a deck from the sidebar to filter cards.
 Cards can be favorited directly from the grid.
-A **Recent** deck lists notes added in the past week, tags that appear frequently are promoted to their own smart decks automatically, a **Frequent** deck surfaces cards you've opened several times, and an **Unseen** deck shows cards you haven't viewed yet.
+A **Recent** deck lists notes added in the past week, tags that appear frequently are promoted to their own smart decks automatically, a **Frequent** deck surfaces cards you've opened several times, an **Unseen** deck shows cards you haven't viewed yet, and a **Stale** deck highlights notes you haven't opened in a month.

 ## Graph View
 Toggle the graph button to visualize card connections.
 Cards are arranged using a force-directed layout; drag nodes to rearrange and their positions are saved locally.